 - Instructor: This is automatically populated with the instructor’s name, image and Go.Granite email address as it appears in the Moodle Profile.
 The picture and instructor’s name link to the instructor’s Moodle Profile.
 This profile should be updated with biographical information at the instructor’s discretion.
 Learn more about updating your Moodle Profile here.

 - Instructor Details Block: This block should be used to display additional faculty information that is not already included in the Instructor block such as preferred contact methods and/or expected response time.

-- Resources: This block includes standard resources for all students.
-This block is established at the site level so they cannot be modified by individual instructors.
+- Resources: This block includes standard resources for all students and is established at the site level so it cannot be modified by individual instructors.
 The resources may include such things as Turnitin practice assignment, Video tutorials and Chalk & Wire (for graduate courses.)
 These resources may be updated as new resources are available.

 - Research Help: This block provides a link to critical online resources and support provided by the GSC library.

 - Introductory Information